zakirhasan736/metisse-new/wp-content/plugins/pinterest-for-woocommerce/readme.txt

 = 1.3.8 - 2023-08-15 =
 * Fix - Caching of API calls.
-* Fix - Make add to cart events independent from WooCommerce archive page settings.
+* Fix - Make Add to basket events independent from WooCommerce archive page settings.

 = 1.3.7 - 2023-08-09 =
 * Tweak - Don't fetch the allowed countries list when not connected.